sfleischman105/sfleischman105.github.io/_posts/2017-10-26-creating-a-chess-engine.md

 The way Pleco represents a `Board` is *extremely* similar to the attempts above, yet fixes all the problems encountered, allowing for a board with __*non-cloning access to previous & current states*__  and __*thread safe cloning*__.

-We do this by separating the data a `Board` encases into two categories:
+We do this by separating the data the `Board` encases into two categories:

 1. Data relating to the current & future positions (`Board`)
 2. Data that is either computed upon making a move, or only relevant to the current position (`BoardState`)